Biggo03/RISC-V-Pipelined/Documentation/Memory_System_Development_Log.md

 **Output logic:** This combinational block determines the cache output.
 If the set is active and a cache hit occurs, it selects the desired instruction word from the matching block based on the block index bits.

 **Testing:**
+I created a testbench in SystemVerilog in order to test the modules functionality.
+Tasks were used to perform repetitive assertions.
+I ensured that:
+- The set resets correctly.
+- On a miss, the CacheMiss signal is asserted, and Data outputs all X values.
+- The set correctly fills each block when empty.
+- The correct word within a block is accessed based on block indexing.
+- LRUBits update properly after accesses.
+- Only the Least Recently Used (LRU) block is replaced when the set is full.
+- A multi-cycle delay in receiving valid replacement data does not cause issues.

 # Changelog: